---

 ### Pull your project

-If you don't have your datafiles locally, pull them from Tinybird using the Forward CLI:
+Pull your datafiles from Tinybird Cloud with the Forward CLI:

 ```bash